-n December 2010, the Commission created the position of Executive Director of the agency in order to facilitate more efficient day-today operations.
+Randall H. Hammond, Pipeline Safety Investigator, Senior Jonathan M. Kimbril, Pipeline Safety Investigator, Senior Michael McVay, Gas Pipeline Safety Investigator of the agency in order to facilitate more efficient day-to-day operations.
 Chief Administrative Law Judge, John A. Garner was named as Executive Director and was delegated the responsibility for the overall management of the Commission's daily functions per the direction of the Commissioners.
 To that end, the Commission determined that the Executive Director would report directly to the Commissioners with each division director within the Commission reporting to the Executive Director.